johannesmik/python-svm/README.md

 This was a project I did for the Machine Learning course at Technical University Munich in 2014.

-** This project is not maintained **
+**This project is not maintained**

-For this project I wrote a Support Vector Machine in Python from scratch, and then used it to detect letters in the [Letter Image Recognition Dataset](http://archive.ics.uci.edu/ml/datasets/Letter+Recognition).
+I wrote a Support Vector Machine in Python from scratch, and then used it to detect letters in the [Letter Image Recognition Dataset](http://archive.ics.uci.edu/ml/datasets/Letter+Recognition).
 Result:  After training the SVM using a 10-fold cross-validation, the resulting error rate was 6.5% on the testing data.

 # Dependencies